 9 holes Stroke-play (all starting on the 1st tee) Blue tee markers

-Please contact The Wynyard Club on 01740 644399 and ask for Graeme Storm or Sara Storm.
+Please contact the host club and ask for Graeme or Sara Storm.

 1. Players must register a minimum of 30 minutes before their tee time.